 We invite you to share the story and this project among your networks, whether it be via social media or just in conversation with friends and family.
 The bigger the voice we can give to the Carrolup history, the artworks and the Centre, the greater the impact we can make towards building a more fair and inclusive future.

 Why not have a conversation with your organisation to find out how they might support this project?

 Curtin University has been offering culturally appropriate educational programs for Aboriginal people since the mid-1970s.
 The Centre for Aboriginal Studies was established in 1983, and in 2008 Curtin became the first Australian teaching and research institution to develop and implement a Reconciliation Action Plan (RAP).
-Ten years later, Curtin launched its ‘Elevate’ RAP – the highest level within Reconciliation Australia’s Workplace RAP Framework, which is for organisations that have a proven track record of embedding effective RAP initiatives within their workplace.
-Curtin’s Elevate RAP initiatives seek to help build a society that values and respects Aboriginal and Torres Strait Islander culture, knowledge and heritage as a proud part of a shared national identity.
-Curtin’s Elevate RAP can be found here.
+Ten years later, Curtin launched its ‘Elevate’ RAP – the highest level within Reconciliation Australia’s Workplace RAP Framework.
+Curtin has a long history of commitment to reconciliation and seeks to help build a society that values and respects Aboriginal and Torres Strait Islander culture, knowledge and heritage as a proud part of a shared national identity.
+Find out more about reconciliation at Curtin here.

 Curtin’s Centre for Aboriginal Studies offers a number of initiatives to support and empower current Indigenous students.
 These include mentoring programs, events, volunteer opportunities, and the annual Indigenous Nationals – a five-day sports competition and cultural spectacular.
 For more information, visit karda.curtin.edu.au/study/experiences.